Vyral/sandy-eagon-blog/_posts/2021-04-09-our-buyer-went-zero-down-to-win.md

 ---
 layout: post
-title: When It’s Wise to Have a Zero-Down Loan
+title: Our Buyer Went Zero-Down to Win
 tags:
   - Buyer Tips
 excerpt: Here’s when it's smart for buyers to opt for a zero-down loan.